MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-network-atc.md

 Proxy is unlike the existing ATC overrides because it is not tied to a specific intent.
 In fact, we support proxy configuration when there are no intents.
 We support this scenario best by implementing new global override parameters on Add/Set/Get-NetIntent, similar to Cluster Network Features.

-The `New-NetIntentGlobalProxyOverrides` command will be used to create an override object similar to existing QoS, RSS, and SwitchConfig overrides.
+The `New-NetIntentGlobalProxyOverrides` command is used to create an override object similar to existing QoS, RSS, and SwitchConfig overrides.
 The command will have two parameter sets:

 ###### Default parameter set

-ProxyServer: The ProxyServer parameter will take strings as inputs which represent the URL of the proxy server to use for https traffic.
+ProxyServer: The ProxyServer parameter takes strings as inputs, which represent the URL of the proxy server to use for https traffic.
 ProxyServer is a required parameter when setting up Proxy.

 ProxyBypass: The ProxyBypass parameter takes a list of sites that should be visited by bypassing the proxy.
 To bypass all short name hosts, use `local`.